 Download these free resources to help you get the word out about Water for Tanzania and incorporate it into your VBS!

 Fun Fundraising Markers

-When a child brings in a donation, have them color in a water droplet character and write their name in the space provided.
+When a child brings in a donation, have them write their name and color in the water droplet character Maji.
 Then hang all the water droplets in a centralized place during VBS so kids can see how much is being raised to help those in need in Africa.

-Have kids help "Maji" collect all the water buckets and take them to the well in this fun maze!
-Print this sheet and have kids do the activity at VBS, or take it home to share the Water for Tanzania project with their families.
+Have kids help Maji collect all the water buckets in this fun maze and take them to the well at the end!
+Print this sheet for your kids to complete at VBS, or take it home to share the Water for Tanzania project with their families after VBS is over.